Furthur (bus): New York

 In New York, they picked up novelist Robert Stone (who recounted his viewpoint in his 2007 book Prime Green).
 They reunited with Chloe Scott, and staged a party at her apartment, attended by Jack Kerouac and Allen Ginsberg.
 They also visited the World's Fair.
 Ginsberg arranged a visit with LSD enthusiasts Timothy Leary and Richard Alpert in Millbrook, New York, but the West Coast style of partying was too wild for the Millbrook academics.

 Their route home, without Cassady to drive, took them through Canada.
 They arrived back in La Honda in August.

 Aftermath

 Kesey and Babbs took on the frustrating challenge of editing over 100 hours of silent film footage and separate (unsynchronized) audio tapes.
 They previewed their progress at regular open parties every weekend at Kesey's place, evolving into the 'Acid Tests' with live music from the Grateful Dead (known first as the Warlocks).

-Tom Wolfe used the film and tapes as the basis of his book, but Kesey's edit was never finished or released, in part because Kesey was arrested in 1965 for marijuana possession (LSD would not become illegal until 1966).
+Tom Wolfe used the film and tapes as the basis of his book, but Kesey's edit was never finished or released, in part because Kesey was arrested in 1965 for marijuana possession (LSD would not become illegal until October 1966).
 Director Alex Gibney finally publicly released a major new edit in 2011 as the documentary Magic Trip.